 - An ulcer that bleeds or has a crusty, yellowish fluid and that does not heal after several weeks.

 - A red or irritated area.
 It often occurs on the chest, shoulders, or extremities.
 Sometimes it is scabbed over and may itch or be sore.
-At other times, it just persists without any symptoms.
+At other times, it just persists without any cancer symptoms on skin.